-Values in $\lambda^{\rm BX}$ include variables x, constants c, pairs, and lambda abstractions.
+Values in λ^{BX} include variables x, constants c, pairs, and lambda abstractions.
 Expressions additionally include application, projection, and conditional forms.
 Constants include the unit value, booleans, identifiers η (which we use as abstract handles to DOM nodes), and string literals (for attributes of DOM nodes).
-The primitive operators of $\lambda^{\rm BX}$ are the most interesting parts.
-These include getAttr and setAttr to access and mutate the attributes of a node; getChildren to traverse the DOM (modeled as a binary tree of nodes); and strEq for primitive equality on strings.
+The primitive operators of λ^{BX} are the most interesting parts.
+These include getAttr and setAttr to access and mutate the attributes of a node; getChildren to traverse a DOM tree; and strEq for primitive equality on strings.

-A policy \mathcal{P} is a finite list of Horn clauses.
+A policy \mathcal{P} is a finite list of horn clauses.
 The base predicates φ are drawn from the ontology of Figure 5.
 Importantly, in order to establish a connection between λ^{BX} programs and their policies, the base predicates of \mathcal{P} are defined over the (first-order) values of λ^{BX} .

-To relate the syntax of our core language to our other examples, we reproduce the extension code from Section III-D below and show its $\lambda^{\rm BX}$ version.
+To relate the syntax of our core language to our other examples, we reproduce the extension code from Section III-D below and show its λ^{BX} version.

-'''

-( In Fine )
+''' ( In Fine )

 let extensionCode (e:elt) =

 if tagName e = "div" && getAttr e "class" = "website"

 then textContent (firstChild e) else ""

-( In \lambda^{\rm BX})
+( In \lambda^{BX})

-\( \lambda e.if \) (strEq(getAttr(e, "tagName"), "div"))
+\lambda e.if (strEq(getAttr(e, "tagName"), "div"))

 then if (strEq(getAttr(e, "class"), "website"))

 then getAttr(\pi_1(getChildren e), "textContent")

+else "" '''

 else ""

-else ""

-'''

-B. Dynamic semantics of λ^{BX}
+B. Dynamic Semantics of λ^{BX} .